mobile app bar

 Deshaun Watson and Shannon Sharpe

-Sharpe went on to list the seasons Watson has missed recently.
+Sharpe listed the seasons Watson has missed recently.
 In 2021, he didn’t play amid a sexual assault lawsuit.
-He then signed with the Browns for a fully guaranteed 5-year, $230 million contract, and served an 11-game suspension in 2022, logging just six games.
+He then signed a fully guaranteed 5-year, $230 million contract with the Browns.
+In 2022, the quarterback served an 11-game suspension, logging just six games.

-In 2023, he tore the rotator cuff in his throwing shoulder and fractured his arm, again managing only six games.
-This past season, he played in seven total games before tearing his Achilles — and then re-ruptured it during rehab.
-From a health standpoint, it’s concerning how many injuries Watson has sustained.
-The human body can only take so much.
-He already looked like a shell of his former self from his Houston days.
+The next season, he tore the rotator cuff in his throwing shoulder, fractured his arm, and again managed only six games.
+This past season, he played seven total games before tearing his Achilles.
+He also re-ruptured it during rehab.

-The take earns much agreement in the NFL community.
-Watson has not looked like the player he once was since getting to Cleveland.
+Most of the NFL community will agree with Sharpe’s take.
+Watson doesn’t look like the player he once was.
 Whether it’s the system, coaching, personnel around him, or the Cleveland curse — something isn’t working.
-Sometimes, the best thing to do for both parties in that situation is to go their separate ways and wish one another the best.
+Sometimes, the best thing to do for both parties in that situation is to go their separate ways.

-Watson was once the most dynamic QB in the league, constantly churning out highlight reel plays week in and week out.
-His slippery maneuvers in the pocket, mixed with his rocket-throwing arm, made for some enticing TV.
-But something has changed about him since he took the ’21 season off due to the lawsuits.
-And it’s got to be a mental hurdle because he has shown some flashes of brilliance with the Browns.
+Watson was once the most dynamic QB in the league, constantly churning out highlight reel plays.
+His slippery maneuvers in the pocket and his rocket-throwing arm made for some enticing TV.
+But something has changed about him since he took the 2021 season off due to the lawsuits.
+And it’s got to be a mental hurdle because he also has shown some flashes of brilliance with the Browns.

-Last season, he had a 5-1 record when he was the starter.
-It was such a good start that Joe Flacco eventually took over for the injured Watson and led the team to the playoffs.
+Last season, he had a 5-1 record as a starter.
+It was such a good start that, when Joe Flacco took over for the injured Watson, he could ride on the momentum to lead the team to the playoffs.

 Post Edited By:Samnur Reza